osmandapp/web/main/docs/user/plugins/ski-maps.md

 - **Other skiing piste**
-Pistes types such as *Hiking Trails* or *Sledging Trails* can be used for skiing or hiking profiles.
+Piste types such as *Hiking Trails* or *Sledging Trails* can be used for skiing or hiking profiles.